H.S. GIRLS LACROSSE: Waryas, Curran join 100 clubs in Foxboro's rout of Attleboro

 Waryas tallied her 100th career assist with five points while Curran tallied eight goals to score her 100th varsity goal.

-Waryas’ 100th career point came in the first half, helping Curran score to make it a 12-0 game.
-The decision to pass off to her teammate and close friend, sums up who she is as a person and a player, said Foxboro head coach Kathleen McCullough.
+Waryas’s 100th career point came in the first half, helping Curran score to make it a 12-0 game.
+The decision to pass off to her teammate and close friend sums up who she is as a person and a player, said Foxboro head coach Kathleen McCullough.

 “She had an opportunity to get her 100th (point) and she passed it off for an assist,” McCullough said.
 “That’s Mya Waryas in a nutshell.
 She’s looking for others all the time and I’m very proud of her.
 She didn’t have to do that, but that was really cool to see.”